nextgis/nextgisweb/doc/developer/change.rst

 .. note::
-   This equal to change resource.
+   This equal to create resource.
 The request must be authorised.

 Create new feature
 ------------------